 On Sunday afternoon, while trying to watch football, I found myself flipping channels instead.
 And that’s when it hit me: a press conference scheduled at the last minute; the lack of clarity and purpose in Goodell’s message; and the timing—late Friday afternoon before the weekend…

 It was a marketing ploy for people like me.
 NFL ratings fell last weekend and someone realized that if people develop new habits on Sundays, those ratings might not bounce back up.

 Is it working?

 The answer to that question depends on who you ask.
-Directly after the press conference, news outlets reported that Procter and Gamble’s Crest brand had cancelled its sponsorship of NFL breast cancer awareness activities slated for October.
+Directly after the press conference, news outlets reported that Procter and Gamble’s Crest brand had canceled its sponsorship of NFL breast cancer awareness activities slated for October.
 According to Mashable, “Roger Goodell’s Press Conference Really Pissed Off the Universe.”
 One of the tweets highlighted in the Mashable piece says: “Roger Goodell is the only person who has not considered Roger Goodell resigning,” by @RedSoxRedShoes.

 However, it appears that Goodell’s not-too earnest apology might just work for him.
 According to the Bleacher Report, Goodell “Isn’t Going Anywhere.”

 What do you think?
 Is that the best the NFL can do or is there a real opportunity for change in this organization?